fcarvalhopacheco/HOW2/myOSsetup.md

    3. Double-click on each file and press "Install".
 This will make MesloLGS NF font available to all applications on your system.
 Configure your terminal to use this font:

-   4. Set this font in iTerm2 (iTerm → Preferences → Profiles → Text → Change Font), best to do this for "Font" and for "Non-ASCII Font".
-Restart iTerm2 for all changes to take effect.

   ## 8 - Configuration